 What makes a business successful?
 What are the roots of success?
 And how does this success correlate to the people in the business and to the relationship of the business with its customers?
 What are the human roots of a successful business?

 We often hear of CEO’s and executives saying that the most valuable asset in their business is their people.
 But then we see the department called “Human Resources,” as though people are thought of as resources.
 In fact, people are often thought of as units of production rather than people.

 But how can we think about successful business, organizations, and teams without going into the “unit of production-measure the outcome” framing that leaves people out?
-Too often we pay lip service to getting the best from our people while the structures, processes, practices, and culture of an organization still treat them as parts of a machine.
+Too often, we pay lip service to get the best from our people while the structures, processes, practices, and culture of an organization still treat them as parts of a machine.

 We need to rethink work, action, and results from the ground up.